 Case History: Guiding Airline to Smooth Skies

-Objective: The airline industry was tasked by the Department of Transportation to develop a Code of Customer Service in 2000 due to the rising customer complaints and increasing safety concerns.
+Objective: The airline industry was tasked by the Department of Transportation to develop a Code of Customer Service due to the rising customer complaints and increasing safety concerns.

 In order to be compliant with the new FAA/DOT requirements and to rebuild their organization to be more effective, Dr. Pastor worked with the leadership of this airline to create a comprehensive report and to provide actionable feedback.
 The ultimate goal was to create a common organizational vision and to outline the steps ahead that were required to support change and achieve compliance.
 In the process, it was ultimately necessary to rebuild the business infrastructure to achieve the goals.